pkosciak/workspace/readme.md

 docker-compose up -d
 ```

-2. Visit `mailhog.test` in your browser.
+2. Visit `mailhog.test` in your browser to browse mails

 ## Step 4.
 Project setup